 The DIMREGEN command may need to be used to update associative dimensions after panning or zooming, after opening a drawing that was modified with an earlier release, or after opening a drawing with external references that have been modified.
 Although associative dimensions support most object types that you would expect to dimension, they do not support hatches, multi-line objects, 2D solids, images, DWF, DGN, and PDF underlays.

-When selecting objects to dimension, make sure that the objects you select do not include a directly overlapping object that does not support associative dimensioning, such as a 2D solid.
-Note that associativity is not maintained between a dimension and a block reference if the block is redefined.
+When selecting objects to dimension, make sure the objects that you select do not include a directly overlapping object that does not support associative dimensioning such as a 2D solid.
+It is important to note that associativity is not maintained between a dimension and a block reference if the block is redefined.
 Also, associativity is not maintained between a dimension and a 3D solid if the shape of the 3D solid is modified.

 To create a dimension, begin by selecting the Dimension panel on the Annotation tab of the ribbon.
 Next, select the Dimension drop-down and select the type of dimension you wish to create (see Figure 3).
 In the drawing, select beginning and ending points for the dimension, select text placement, and hit Enter.

 A hatch object displays a standard pattern of lines and dots used to highlight an area or identify a material such as stone or concrete.
 It can also display a solid fill or a gradient fill.
 Hatches and fills can be created by using the HATCH command.